 Authoritarianism is the exercise of unlawful authority: It’s someone who has not been given any authority over my life trying to rule and run my life, or someone who has authority in one limited area of my life, trying to rule and run other parts or every part of my life.

 Authoritarianism is also the unlawful use of lawful authority: Someone takes the authority they’ve been given and abuses it by exercising it in ways that only benefits them and usually damages me.

-I’m sure you can come up with better definitions, but how about we try to put together some marks of authoritarianism.
+Definitions help us to some degree, but illustrations can take us further.
+So let’s put together some marks of authoritarianism.
 What does this look like?
 How do I recognize it?
 How do I know if I’m being authoritarian or just exercising legitimate authority?
 How do I know if I’m being a victim of authoritarianism?
-Let’s see if we can build a description of “Mr Controller.”
+Let’s see if we can build a description of “Mr. Controller.”